FarmBot-Docs/farmbot-genesis/v1.0/FarmBot-Genesis-V1.0/gantry.md

 ---
 title: "Gantry"
 slug: "gantry"
-excerpt: "Documentation and assembly instructions for the FarmBot Genesis gantry"
+description: "Documentation and assembly instructions for the FarmBot Genesis gantry"
 ---

 * toc